Rihanna Announces That Normani, DJ Khaled, Halsey & More Will Appear At The Savage X Fenty Show

-Rihanna is pulling out all of the stops for her Savage X Fenty fashion show this month.
+Rihanna is pulling out all the stops for her Savage X Fenty fashion show this month.

 The multihyphenated star posted more details about the upcoming fashion show with her 74.6 million followers on Tuesday.
 The promotional video ties into Rihanna’s floral theme for the collection, which she has been sharing on her Instagram page recently.
-In the video, Rihanna and her models are shown wearing pieces of the lingerie collection and posing for the camera.
+In the video, Rihanna and her models are shown wearing pieces from the lingerie collection and posing for the camera.

 As upbeat music blasts in the video, the lineup for the actual show on September 20 is on full display.
-According to the “Work” singer’s caption, the show will include performances from Fat Joe, DJ Khaled, Halsey, Big Sean, Migos, ASAP Ferg, Fabolous and Tierra Whack.
-She also shared that, during the show, there will be special appearances by Cara Delevigne, Gigi and Bella Hadid, Normani, Joan Smalls and Laverne Cox.
+According to the “Work” singer’s caption, the show will include performances from Fat Joe, DJ Khaled, Halsey, Big Sean, Migos, ASAP Ferg, Fabolous, and Tierra Whack.
+She also shared that, during the show, there will be special appearances by Cara Delevigne, Gigi and Bella Hadid, Normani, Joan Smalls, and Laverne Cox.
 Rihanna also hinted that more big names will be appearing at the show.

 At the time of writing, the promotional video received more than 1 million views.
 The video also received more than 7,000 comments under Rihanna’s post.